Jul 1, 2021 11:41:09 AM

 Patients Who Prefer Sign Language

 Melissa "echo" Greenlee, a late-deafened person who has speaking skills, prefers to use sign language when communicating.
 It's the clearest to her.
-"In the absence of a qualified ASL interpreter and depending on the urgency of the medical situation, I'm willing to use the chatbox to communicate if I have to," she said.
+"In the absence of a qualified ASL interpreter and depending on the urgency of the medical situation, I'm willing to use the chatbox to communicate if I have to," she says.
 "However, I always prefer an ASL interpreter over anything else as it's easiest for me to understand."

 Patients Who Prefer Captions